 Should You Hire a Dallas Tax Fraud Attorney?

 If you’re facing an audit and possibly charges for tax evasion, it’s in your best interest to work with a Dallas tax fraud attorney to review your case and prepare the best defense.
 There are serious consequences to tax fraud and evasion.
-A skilled, knowledgeable criminal defense attorney at the Law Office of Broden & Mickelsen in Dallas can help minimize the penalties and protect your reputation.
+A skilled, knowledgeable criminal defense attorney at the Broden & Mickelsen, LLP in Dallas can help minimize the penalties and protect your reputation.

 Dallas Best Criminal Defense Lawyers